mbarkiMohamed95/WeatherAppTest/README.md

+in this link you can find the app arch: https://miro.com/app/board/uXjVPVAKHx8=/

 Introduction With this document I attempt to present the project by presenting the technology, the architecture, and the logic used to develop this project.